The Sago Palm (Cycas revoluta) is part of the Cycad family. The Sagos are slow growers taking years to mature.

 Insecticidal Soap

-Try an insecticidal soap on your Sago Palm.
+Try an insecticidal soap on your Sago Palm tree.
 These soaps work by clogging the respiratory spores on the scale of insects, causing them to suffocate.

 Most insecticide soaps are organic and won’t damage the Sago Palm.
-Be sure to wash the soap off between applications to not block the pores on the Sago Palm.
+Be sure to wash the soap off between applications so as not to block the pores on the Sago Palm.

 Use insecticidal soap every three days to ensure the scale is gone.